kpister/cse130-summer19-b/docs/about.md

 - 25% Midterm exam
 - 35% Final exam

+Or

+- 50% Homeworks and programming labs
+- 20% Midterm exam
+- 30% Final exam

 ## Participation/pre-lecture readings

 Before each class there will be some assigned reading.
 You are expected to do